amandhunna/map-gl/README.md

 1. Basic map setup: You can learn how to create a basic map with Mapbox GL, including setting up your API key, defining the map container, and configuring the map style.

+2. Map data sources: Mapbox GL supports a wide range of data sources, including vector tiles, raster tiles, and GeoJSON files.
+You can learn how to use these data sources to add layers to your map.

 ##

 To start app use `npm start`